Why draw or use illustrations?

 A bit more detail…

 My illustrations are used for editorial purposes (magazines, newspapers, and online), publicity and outreach, educational programs and materials, and scientific documents.
-Scroll to the bottom to view a list of some of my clients or click here to see how my illustrations have enhanced clients’ projects.
+Scroll to the bottom to view a list of some of my past clients or click here to see how my illustrations have enhanced clients’ projects.

-I’m looking for projects that combine fascination with the natural world and a deep appreciation for visual communication.
+In my current role, I am engaged with projects that combine fascination with the natural world and a deep appreciation for visual communication.
 I’m particularly excited about illustrating stories for children, editorial projects, artist-in-schools residencies, and collaborating with researchers interested in incorporating drawing into their research, teaching, and public communication efforts.

-My style: My style is elegant and simple – line work complemented by spot color that emphasizes the focus of a drawing.
+My style is elegant and simple – line work complemented by spot color that emphasizes the focus of a drawing.
 My illustrations convey vivacity, spontaneity, and the energy of the places and subjects they depict.
 This approach is consistent across media, whether I draw with pencil, pen and ink, watercolor, or digitally.

 My commissioned and published illustrations have been used for: